 DART organizations represent the communities in which they are located and include low- and moderate-income, minority and immigrant communities.
 We strongly encourage people from these backgrounds, as well as fluent Spanish speakers and DACA recipients, to apply.

 Salary & Benefits:

-The DART Center and The DART Organizers Institute are fully committed to Equal Employment Opportunity and to attracting, retaining, developing and promoting the most qualified employees without regard to their race, gender, color, religion, sexual orientation, national origin, age, physical or mental disability, veteran status, or any other characteristic prohibited by state or local law.
+DART is fully committed to Equal Employment Opportunity and to attracting, retaining, developing and promoting the most qualified employees without regard to their race, gender, color, religion, sexual orientation, national origin, age, physical or mental disability, veteran status, or any other characteristic prohibited by state or local law.
 We are dedicated to providing a work environment free from discrimination and harassment, and where employees are treated with respect and dignity.